Greg-T8/Notebook/topics/concepts/unit_testing.md

 - The complexity and domain significance is also important.
 Code that represents complex business logic is more important than boilerplate code.
 - It's rarely worthwhile to test trivial code.
 Trivial code does not contain a substantial amount of business logic and won't provide much chance of finding a regression error.

+Protection against regressions is a measure of how good the test is at indicateing the presence of bugs (regressions).
+The more code the test executes (both your code and the code of libraries and frameworks used in the project), the higher the chance the test will reveal a bug.

 ### Resistance to refactoring

+Resistance to refactoring is the degree to which a test can sustain application code refactoring without producing a false alarm.

 `To maximize the metric of resistance to refactoring, aim at the end result instead of implementation details.`

 Refactoring means changing existing code without modifying its observable behavior.
 The intention of refactoring is usually to increase readability and reduce complexity.
 Resistance to refactoring is the degree to which a test can sustain a refactoring of the underlying application code without turning red (failing).

+<details><summary>About false positives</summary>

-False positives in unit tests that result from refactoring interfere wit the benefits of units tests in the following ways:
+False positives in unit tests that result from refactoring interfere with the benefits of units tests in the following ways:

 1. They dilute your ability and willingness to react to problems in code.
 Over time, you get accustomed to failures and stop paying attention.
 After a while you start ignore legitimate failures, too.
 2. When false positives are frequent, you lose trust in the test suite.
 This lack of trust leads to fewer refactorings, because you try to reduce code changes to a minimum to avoid regressions.